neoforged/Documentation/docs/resources/server/tags.md

 }
 ```

-If desirable and applicable, you can also extend `IntrinsicHolderTagsProvider<T>` instead of `TagsProvider<T>`.
+If desirable and applicable, you can also extend `IntrinsicHolderTagsProvider<T>` instead of `TagsProvider<T>`, allowing you to pass in objects directly rather than just their resource keys.
 This additionally requires a function parameter that returns a resource key for a given object.
 Using attribute tags as an example:

 ```java
 public class MyAttributeTagsProvider extends TagsProvider<Attribute> {